braxeatssnacks/.dotfiles/README.md

 - an automated deploy script that will make all of your dreams come true & turn you into the person you've always wanted to be

-but in all seriousness if you've happened across this repo, I hope it's helpful to you! pretty much every line has comments about functionality so, feel free to take as much or as little as you like.
+but in all seriousness if you've happened across this repo, I hope it's helpful to you!